 Step 1: Find out where in Seoul you want to live

-Figure out a good place to live in Korea for you.
+Seoul is very large.
+Don’t waste your time by trying to search all over the city.
+First, decide on the neighborhood that works best for you.
 The number one factor for most people is proximity to work.
-Taking an hour or more to commute on 2호선 (Seoul’s line number 2) is a pain in the butt.
+Taking an hour or more to commute on 2호선 (Seoul’s line number 2) is inconvenient.
 Look for straight shots with no transfers (or even walking distance) to your place of work.
-Being close to your favorite hang out spots in Seoul is also quite convenient.
-If you’re a cook, find a place close to one of Korea’s big supermarket chains, like E-mart.
-Or maybe you just want to live next to your favorite bibimbap restaurant in Myeongdong
+Being close to popular downtown areas is also quite convenient.

 Step 2: Check out how much it costs

-Found a good place to live in Korea.
-Check.
-Now check if it’s in your price range.
+Once you’ve found an ideal place to live in Seoul, you’ll have to check and see if it is in your price range..
 The easiest and fastest way to do this is through the internet.
 Register for Naver’s Peter Pan real estate cafe, the largest real estate “cafe” on Naver.
-It will allow you to search apartments by area, room, apartment types, and a host of other ways.
-This will allow you to see if you can afford living next to your favorite club in Hongdae so you can get wasted and walk home![Know any other good websites (ways) to reference price ranges?
-Share in the comments!]
+It will allow you to search apartments by area, room, apartment types, and many other ways.
+This will allow you to see if you can afford living in the high-rise looking over the Han.

-Tip 1: Feel free to call the numbers on the website to setup a viewing, but don’t forget to consider the next step!
+Tip 1: Don’t be afraid to call the numbers on the website to setup a viewing, but don’t forget to first consider Tip 2.

-Tip 4: Some areas lack in types of housing (i.e. areas with high concentrations of families may not have many places for the lone foreigner).
+Tip 2: Some areas lack in types of housing (i.e. areas with high concentrations of families may not have many places for the single housing).

 Step 3: Go to as many real estate agents as possible